 What are you hoping to accomplish with tube and vial label automation?

-More specifically, why are you considering automating the labeling process?
+More specifically, why are you considering automating the labelling process?
 A few reasons our customers are typically looking to do this include the following:

 - Improve label placement accuracy

-- Integrate the labeling process with existing lines or workflows
+- Integrate the labelling process with existing lines or workflows

 Understanding your goals will help in determining what kind of label applicator makes the most sense for you.